How to Stay Confident While Dating During a Pandemic

 Then there’s the effect that keeping up with the news and staying inside our houses has had on us.
 “Many daters are scared and exhausted right now,” says sexologist Dr. Jess O’Reilly.
 And that exhaustion can lead to a serious lack of self-confidence.
 “When we experience stress, as we are in light of COVID, cortisol levels increase to provide the energy required to deal with stress,” says Dr. O’Reilly.
 “This wear on our bodies affects our moods, which can affect our confidence levels.”

-So how can we deal?
+So how can we deal with these difficulties when it comes to dating during coronavirus?
 Hoskins-Tomko and Dr. O’Reilly have some pointers:

 Know that you aren’t alone in this

 It’s not just you who is dealing with the pandemic!
 “Chances are good that the person you’re going on a date with is experiencing similar feelings,” says Hoskins-Tomko.
 It might even be a good idea to talk about these feelings of exhaustion and unease with your date.
 The shared sentiments could bring you closer, and help nix any lingering awkwardness about the lack of confidence you’re feeling.

 Get into a good headspace